-Timing in baseball pitchers refers to the position of the pitching arm when the pitcher's shoulders start to turn, which is often but not always -- and, thanks to Driveline, less and less so -- at front Foot Plant.
-When he was in his prime, with Detroit, Justin Verlander's Timing is perfect; his pitching arm is UP when his front foot plants.
-That's why he has stayed healthy.
-Alex Reyes' Timing is problematic; his arm is FLAT when his front foot plants.
+Timing in baseball pitchers refers to the position of the pitching arm when the pitcher's pitching arm starts to come under load, which is often but not always -- and, thanks to Driveline, less and less so -- at front Foot Plant.
+When he was in his prime, with Detroit, Justin Verlander's Timing was perfect; his pitching arm was UP when his front foot plants.
+That's why he stayed healthy.
+In contrast, Alex Reyes' Timing is problematic; his arm is FLAT when his front foot plants.
 That's why Alex Reyes can't stay healthy.

 In general, when it comes to Timing and pitching mechanics...

 - UP = GOOD = ON TIME: In pitchers with GOOD Timing, when their shoulders start to turn, their pitching arm is UP.

 - FLAT = BAD = LATE: In pitchers with BAD Timing -- whose arms are LATE -- their pitching arm is FLAT when their shoulders start to turn.

 Modern pitchers throw harder at younger ages, but get hurt more often, because their Timing is worse; their arms are flatter, when their shoulders start to turn, than pitchers of the past.

 While some differences in baseball pitchers' Timing arise naturally, increasingly these differences are the result of the use of any number of tricks and shortcuts that pitching coaches are employing -- often in an effort to deliver quick and easy increases in pitchers' velocity -- that work by creating Timing problems.